cybercongress/go-cyber/docs/cyberd.md

 For rank storing and calculation we have two separate in-memory contexts:

 1. Current rank context.
-It includes last calculated rank state (values and merkle tree) plus all links and user stakes submitted to the moment of this rank submission.
+It includes the last calculated rank state (values and merkle tree) plus all links and user stakes submitted to the moment of this rank submission.
 2. New rank context.
 It's currently calculating (or already calculated and waiting for submission) rank state.
 Consists of new calculated rank state (values and merkle tree) plus new incoming links and updated user stakes.

 Calculation of new rank state happens once per `p` blocks and going in parallel.

-Iteration starts from block number that `≡ 0 (mod p)` and goes till next block number that `≡ 0 (mod p)`.
+The iteration starts from block number that `≡ 0 (mod p)` and goes till next block number that `≡ 0 (mod p)`.

 For block number `cbn ≡ 0 (mod p)` (including block number 1 cause in cosmos blocks starts from 1):